Ferruginous hawk: Dietary biology

+Method of predation

 These birds search for prey while flying over open country or from a perch.
 They may also wait in ambush outside the prey's burrow.
 Hunting may occur at any time of the day depending upon the activity patterns of the major prey species.
 A bimodal pattern of early morning and late afternoon hunting may be common.
 The hunting tactics can be grouped into seven basic strategies: